 - Are there English language electronic resources?

-Once you have found the book you are looking for, note its location and take if from the open shelves.
+Once you have found the book in Summon, note its location and take if from the open shelves for internal consultation.
 If you would like to borrow the book, ask a librarian or use one of the self-check stations.

-You can consult the catalog of periodicals, where you will find information regarding the location, ownership and online access, if available.
+You can search the Journal search to find information regarding the location or the online access, if available.

-If you are an institutional user, you simply have to show your Luiss card.
+If you are a Luiss Community member, you need to show your Luiss identification e-card.
 If you don’t have it, you must show a valid identity card.

 Luiss alumni may access the Library and its services by obtaining an annual membership.
 For more information call 06.8522.5600.

-There is no consultation limit for volumes on open shelves.
-Regarding loans, Luiss students, professors and Ph.D. candidates may borrow 10 books for 40 days; participants in special courses, external library members or members of the Luiss Alumni Association may borrow three books for 30 days.
+Users may access items on open shelves without restrictions.
+According with the loan policies, Luiss Community may borrow up to 10 books for 40 days; participants in special courses, external library members or members of the Luiss Alumni Association may borrow up to 3 books for 30 days.

-By reserving a book that is on loan, you have the right to check it out as soon as it is returned.
+By reserving books already taken, you have the right to check it out as soon as they are available.

-Documents can be scanned in accordance with current regulations and where it does not affect their preservation.
+Items can be scanned in compliance with current copyright regulation and where it does not affect their preservation.
 Eleven self-service scanners are available in the Library.

-The Library offers visually impaired users computerized tools to ensure access to bibliographic information.
+The Library offers users with visual disabilities assistance and technical tools to ensure access to bibliographic information.